siradel-telecom/web-services/Sample/Readme.md

 1. Build your csv filr, based on network_metric.csv sample
 2. In input.json, set the EPSG code you are using.
 It must correspond to a UTM zone (32610, 32611, ...)
 3. Run client_simulation.py

+# Get results
+By default, results are downloaded and copied locally in the folder ScriptResults.
+You will find one geotiff file per output (best signal, best server, ...), and one folder with per transmitter prediction results if you activated the option -p in the command line.

 # You have run simulation through Siradel Web Services client and want to go further from the API ?
 If you have run first simulations from the client, and want to retrieved your results and go further, you have to move on the steps below.